jrpool/rallytree/README.md

 Please report bugs, comments, feature suggestions, and questions to Jonathan Pool (jonathan.pool@cvshealth.com).

 # Version notes

+Version 1.4.2 adds an option to the copy operation: copying user stories and test cases, but not tasks.
+This version also corrects a bug in version 1.4.1 that mislocated copied work items.

 Version 1.4.1 makes all user stories, tasks, and test cases in a tree copy inherit the project affiliation of the user story designated as the parent of the copy root.
 Previously they were affiliated with the user’s default project.
 This change is believed to fit the most common use cases, but, if necessary, the project affiliation of the items in the tree copy can be changed with the project-change operation.